| .: Drake R4C Restoration

 kits.
 I also replaced the dial lamps with blue LED versions, purchased from a

+supplier on E-Bay.
 Were the mods worth it?
 YOU BET.
 They made a world of

 difference in how the radio performed!
 I would rate the modified R-4C's sensitivity at least as